TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/thethingsoutdoor/_index.md

 ## Troubleshooting

-When you cannot find a way to change the LoRaWAN settings, you might need to update the system firmware.
+When you cannot find a way to change the LoRaWAN® settings, you might need to update the system firmware.
 You can do so by following steps below:

 * Navigate to **System** > **System Firmware** on the left hand menu
 * Download [this file](https://connectedthings.store/files/WAPS-232N_LW_OPDK_GUI_1.01.09_3416004962.tar.gz), making sure to keep the file name exactly the same (do not unzip this file)